 Special Educational Needs

 Not all children learn at the same rate – but for some children aspects of learning can be very difficult.
 Often this will be because of a very specific need.
 It is our responsibility to identify children who have special educational needs and to assess how to best meet those needs.
 Should a child continue to need assistance, they may need more support than we can reasonably be expected to provide.
-In such circumstances, the school may make a referral to the Local Authority to make an assessment to decide if a Statement of Educational Need/ Education and Health Care Plan is required.
+In such circumstances, the school may make a referral to the Local Authority to make an assessment to decide if an Education and Health Care Plan is required.

 The school feels strongly that it should work in partnership with parents and so we include parents in each step of providing support for children with special educational needs.
 Regular review meetings are held and parents are given the opportunity to contribute to these.
 Where necessary, other professionals may be called upon to assess children and to offer suggestions as to how best to meet needs.